A recap of all April book reviews from @overeducatedwomenwithcats.

 The novel opens with a shipwreck on an unnamed, idyllic Mediterranean island.
 Yet another boat packed to the brim with desperate refugees has attempted and failed the treacherous passage.
 There is only one survivor, a young Syrian boy named Amir, who must now hide from the island authorities trying to send him back.
 While on the run, he teams up with a native island teen girl, Vanna, and together they must breach the barriers of language and culture to get him to safety.

 What follows is a complex and haunting story.
 The perspectives shift back and forth from the past to the present, giving voices not only to Amir and Vanna, but also the refugees aboard the ship and the colonel in charge of “protecting” the island from migrants.
 It is a story of empathy and determination, but also one of hostile politics in a brutal world.
+For those interested in reading this book, do yourself a favor and dive in without reading too much else about it.
+Spoilers abound and the devastating weight of the narrative hits harder if you go in blind.

 Author Omar El Akkad is an Egyptian-Canadian journalist who now lives in Portland, Oregon.